Western meadowlark: Food and feeding

-These birds forage on the ground or in low to semi-low vegetation.
+Western meadowlarks forage on the ground or in low to semi-low vegetation.
 They sometimes search for food by probing with their bills.
 They mainly eat insects, although they will consume seeds and berries.
 In winter, these birds often feed in flocks.

 Relationship to humans

-The western meadowlark is the state bird of six states: Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.
+The western meadowlark is the state bird of six states, Kansas, Montana, Nebraska, North Dakota, Oregon, and Wyoming.
 The northern cardinal, which represents seven states, is the only bird to hold the status of state bird in more states.

 During the 2017 regular session of the Oregon Legislature, there was a short-lived controversy over the western meadowlark's status as state bird versus the osprey.
 The sometimes-spirited debate included state representative Rich Vial playing the meadowlark's song on his smartphone over the House microphone.
 A compromise was reached in SCR 18, which was passed on the last day of the session, designating the western meadowlark as the state songbird and the osprey as the state raptor.